-- Professionals involved in your care have accurate and up-to-date information.
+- Ensure that professionals involved in the provision of treatment have accurate and up-to-date information.

-- Accurate information about you is available if you need to transfer to another therapy provider or request a referral to an alied health professional.
+- Provide accurate information if clients transfer to another therapy provider or request a referral to an allied health professional.

 We have a duty to:

 - Maintain full and accurate records of the therapy we provide to you.